How Does the Credit Card Transaction Process Work? What are the Steps & What Can Go Wrong?

 Making a credit card purchase seems like a pretty simple exercise.
 You swipe the card, and the transaction’s done.
 Right?

-Well, if we look behind the scenes, we see that the credit card transaction process is far more complex than it looks at first glance.’
+Well, if we look behind the scenes, we see that the credit card transaction process is a lot more complex than it looks at first glance.

 Money doesn’t simply appear in the merchant’s account when a consumer swipes, inserts, or taps a payment card to make a purchase.
 Each transaction passes through multiple phases involving several different parties before the seller gets the funds.

-Even then, merchants must remain aware that they could still forfeit that revenue through a return or chargeback.
-In some cases, this could happen up to six months or more past the date of the original transaction.
+Even then, merchants have to remain aware that they could still forfeit that revenue through a return or chargeback.
+In some cases, this could happen months after the date of the original transaction.

 The Participants in a Credit Card Transaction